jp-96/pxt-ubit-virtualride/README.md

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**
 * paste **https://github.com/jp-96/pxt-ubit-virtualride** and click import

+## Supported

+Support for micro:bit v1 and v2.

+The micro:bit runtime, also known as the DAL/CODAL is software that runs on a micro:bit to support the majority of the micro:bit programming languages.
+The DAL is used in v1 and the CODAL in v2.

 ## Blocks preview